swaingotnochill/OpenAlgo/README.md

 # OpenAlgo
-A compilation of algorithms in c++.
+A compilation of algorithms in c , golang, rust and zig.